Girls, Inc.: Governance

-Notable supporters
+Advocacy

+A statement by 16 women's rights organizations including Girls, Inc., the National Women's Law Center, the National Women's Political Caucus, Legal Momentum, End Rape on Campus, Equal Rights Advocates, the American Association of University Women, and the Women's Sports Foundation said that, "as organizations that fight every day for equal opportunities for all women and girls, we speak from experience and expertise when we say that nondiscrimination protections for transgender people—including women and girls who are transgender—are not at odds with women’s equality or well-being, but advance them" and that "we support laws and policies that protect transgender people from discrimination, including in participation in sports, and reject the suggestion that cisgender women and girls benefit from the exclusion of women and girls who happen to be transgender."

+Partners

+Girls Inc. often participate in efforts with partner companies that promote positive change for women, often through events such as raising money through charity sales or donating.

 In September 2006, Warren Buffett auctioned his Lincoln Town Car to support Girls Inc. The vehicle sold for $73,200 on eBay.
 In 2015, Warren Buffett auctioned his Cadillac to support Girls Inc., which sold for $122,500.00 on Proxibid.com.

 In March 2017, Hillary Clinton was named as the "Champion for Girls" by Girls Inc. at their 2017 New York Luncheon.

-In February 2013 the DPR Foundation gave the Girls Inc. of Orange County a $30,000 check.
-The Girls Inc. organization admired the donation and explained how much of an impact it would make for further purchases.

-Partner companies and controversy

-Girls Inc. often participate in efforts with partner companies that promote positive change for women, often through events such as raising money through charity sales or donating.
-Some of Girls Inc.’s partner companies include Dove, Cummins, Freeform, Business Wire, Motorola Foundation, American Chemical Society, NPower, Adventures of the Mind, Nonprofit VOTE and Space Science Laboratory.
+In October 2024, Girls Inc. partnered with nonprofit HalfTheStory to launch a program aimed at providing girls with digital literacy skills.
+The initiative received funding from the Archewell Foundation, the Oprah Winfrey Charitable Foundation, and Melinda French Gates’s Pivotal Ventures.

 A venture with the American Girl Dolls collection in 2005 generated controversy among fundamentalist Christians.
 The American Family Association urged its members to demand that American Girl halt support for Girls Inc., accusing it of being "a pro-abortion, pro-lesbian advocacy group."

-Awards and acknowledgements

-Girls Inc. has received a 4-star rating from Charity Navigator, and a "Platinum" status from GuideStar.